wjts/wow-class-bot/README.md

 - **Class Selection**: Choose from all 13 WoW classes with their respective specializations
 - **Character Names**: Collect in-game character names for easy identification
 - **One Character Per User**: Each Discord user can register one character (but can update it anytime)
-- **Role Statistics**: Automatic role distribution tracking (Tank/Healer/Melee DPS/Ranged DPS)
 - **Self-Management**: Players can update or delete their own selections
 - **Admin Controls**: Admins can remove any player's selection
 - **Role-Based Access**: Separate permissions for regular users and admins
 - **Channel Restriction**: Bot only responds in designated channels
-- **Google Sheets Integration**: Dual worksheet system with hidden sensitive columns
+- **Google Sheets Integration**: Clean worksheet system for data management
 - **User-Friendly Interface**: Interactive dropdown menus, modals, and confirmation buttons
 - **Change Tracking**: Logs when users update their selections with timestamps
 - **Ephemeral Responses**: Private responses to keep channels clean
-- **Auto-Updates**: Role statistics refresh automatically when selections change
+- **Modular Architecture**: Clean, maintainable codebase with separated concerns

 ## Supported Classes & Specializations